openstack-archive/novajoin/README.md

 novajoin Package
 ==================

-This Python package provides a vendordata plugin for the OpenStack nova metadata service to manage host instantiation in an IPA server.
+This Python package provides a dynamic vendordata plugin for the OpenStack nova metadata service to manage host instantiation in an IPA server.

 It consists of two services: